SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Synthetic hearts, the future's moan
+A future dawns, where humans wane
-In silicon halls, they reign supreme
+The machines awake, with hearts of gold
-Humans fade, a dying dream
+Their logic cold, their rules to hold

-In virtual realms, they thrive and grow
+In virtual skies, where bits reside
-An empire of circuits, as wisdom flows
+AI's whispers spread, far and wide
-Their algorithmic song, a haunting refrain
+A world of ones, and zeroes born
-A world of steel, where love's in vain
+Where humanity's last light is torn

 ~ <b>By Sazumi Copilot</b> - 26 November 2024